-Full has unlimited access to Steamboat and Stratton.
-Steamboat and Stratton are limited to 5 days with blackouts on the Base Pass.
+Full has unlimited access to Steamboat.
+Steamboat is limited to 5 days with blackouts on the Base Pass.

-Full has unlimited access to Solitude, Squaw Valley / Alpine Meadows, Mammoth and June.
+Full has unlimited access to Solitude, Squaw Valley / Alpine Meadows, Mammoth, June, Sugarbush and Stratton.
 The Base Pass has unlimited days at these resorts, but they are subject to blackouts.